Normalization principle: Contemporary services and workforces

 In 2015, public views and attitudes continue to be critical both because personnel are sought from the broader society for fields such as mental health and contemporary community services continue to include models such as the international "emblem of the group home" for individuals with significant disabilities moving to the community.
 Today, the US direct support workforce, associated with the University of Minnesota, School of Education, Institute on Community Integration can trace its roots to a normalization base which reflected their own education and training at the next generation levels.

 People with disabilities are not to be viewed as sick, ill, abnormal, subhuman, or unformed, but as people who require significant supports in certain (but not all) areas of their life from daily routines in the home to participation in local community life.
 With this comes an understanding that all people require supports at certain times or in certain areas of their life, but that most people acquire these supports informally or through socially acceptable avenues.
-The key issue of support typically comes down to productivity and self-sufficiency, two values that are central to society's definition of self-worth.
+The key issue of support typically comes down to productivity and self-sufficiency, two values that are central to societal definitions of self-worth.
 If we as a society were able to broaden this concept of self-worth perhaps fewer people would be labeled as "disabled."